A guide to transfer of equity – what’s the process?

 How long does a transfer of equity take?

-• Complexity levels: Is it a straightforward case or does it have lots of complicating factors?
-The more complex, the longer conveyancers need to work on your case.
+- Case complexity: is it a straightforward case it does it have complicating factors?
+The more complex, the longer conveyancers will need to work on your transfer of equity.

-• Mortgage involvement: If there is an existing mortgage, getting your lender’s approval and reworking loan details adds steps to the process.
+- Mortgage involvement: If there is an existing mortgage, getting your lender’s approval and reworking loan details can add steps to the process.

-While it’s frustrating not having a definite date when you’ll hold those updated title deeds in your hands, your conveyancer should be able to provide you with realistic expectations once they have assessed your unique situation.
+While it can be frustrating not having a definite timeline for your transfer of equity, your conveyancer should be able to provide you with realistic expectations once they have assessed your unique situation.

-There are often so many moving parts and intricacies involved from case to case.
-While we can't give you an exact price tag upfront before assessing your unique circumstances, we can help make sense of the likely costs in play.
+There are often many moving parts and intricacies involved from case to case.
+While we can’t give you an exact price tag upfront for how much your transfer of equity will cost, we can help make sense of the likely costs in play.

-Here's an extended breakdown of some of the most common fees and charges you can expect as part of transferring equity:
+Here’s a breakdown of some of the common costs you can expect as part of transferring equity:

 1. Conveyancing fees